Caroline McClelland, M.S.

 Role at Wright Psychology and Learning Center:

-Dyslexia Therapy Instructor using both the Barton and Orton-Gillingham method
+Dyslexia Therapy Instructor using both the Barton Reading & Spelling System and “Original” Orton-Gillingham method

 Favorite part of the job:

 I love helping children grow in a way that not only helps them develop as a student, but in every aspect of life.

 I have a Bachelor’s in Elementary Education from Mississippi College and a Master’s Degree from Mississippi College’s Orton-Gillingham Dyslexia Therapy Graduate Program.

 Why I do what I do:

 I want my students to know that they are capable of doing anything they want.
 A learning disability does not define who they are or their capability of doing something.
 I love showing kids they are as capable as anyone else in the classroom, maybe even more so.